gaugecash/gaugefield-crowdsale/README.md

 Centralized cryptocurrency exchanges complicate the process of accessing stable cryptocurrencies adding to the factors that seem to block mainstream adoption.

-## The solution : a decentralized peer-to-peer stable cash system based on Ethereum Blockchain
+## The solution : a decentralized stable cash system

 We developed a monetary decentralized system (GAUs) based on the Blockchain Revolution Principles.
 Networked Integrity, Distributed Power, Value as Incentive, Security, Privacy, Rights Preserved, and Inclusion.